-Leverage people's real or perceived sense of ownership of behaviours, possessions, or outcomes.
+Leverage and/or increase people's real or perceived sense of ownership of behaviours, possessions, or outcomes.

 "Remember that a person's name is, to that person, the sweetest and most important sound in any language.”